sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - US Government
 - BC Government
-- The QC Government
+- QC Government

 Note:

-- US Government has a Micro-purchase threshold that they just increased to
+- US Government has a Micro-purchase threshold that they just increased to $10K
+- BC Government

 ---

+## If this is a good idea, why aren't we doing this in the GC?

+- takes commitment from two teams: IT and Finance
+- fear of making a mistake/losing delegated authority/getting fired

+---

 ## The GC Developers Exchange

+---

+## What about Legal and IP?

 ---

 ## What's Next?